 Do I require a broadband connection or wi-fi in my home to be able to use a smart meter?

-Smart meters don't need a broadband connection or wi-fi in your home as they use either the GSM mobile networks just like your mobile phone, or use a local mesh communications network to hop from meter to meter until a link to the GSM mobile network is found.
+Smart meters don't need a broadband connection or wi-fi in your home as they use either the GSM (Global System for Mobile communications) mobile networks just like your mobile phone, or use a local mesh communications network (DCC only) to hop from meter to meter until a link to the GSM mobile network is found.

 Do smart meters work with home generated renewable energy?